seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Vector Operations
 -----------------

-LLVM supports several instructions to represent vector operations in a target-independent manner.
+LLVM37 supports several instructions to represent vector operations in a target-independent manner.
 These instructions cover the element-access and vector-specific operations needed to process vectors effectively.
-While LLVM does directly support these vector operations, many sophisticated algorithms will want to use target-specific intrinsics to take full advantage of a specific target.
+While LLVM37 does directly support these vector operations, many sophisticated algorithms will want to use target-specific intrinsics to take full advantage of a specific target.